Shauneen Lambe – Executive Director

 Maria Stephens – CRAE Participation Project Manager

 Before joining CRAE Maria was Head of Youth and Community work at Toynbee Hall where she was responsible for a range of projects supporting marginalised children and families in Tower Hamlets and the City of London.
-In this role she also developed participatory, youth-led research in partnership with Oxford University which focussed on children’s experience of poverty.
-Maria is a qualified secondary school teacher and has specialised in engaging children from marginalised groups including children excluded from education; young refugees; and children with mental health issues.
+In this role she also developed participatory, youth-led research in partnership with Oxford University which focused on children’s experience of poverty.
+Maria is a qualified secondary school teacher and has specialised in engaging children from marginalised groups including children excluded from education, young refugees, and children with mental health issues.
 She has worked as a volunteer at the Refugee Council and Amnesty International, and also been a trustee for IARS and Journey’s (a child bereavement counselling service).